nikkh/Horus/help.md

 Scores will be updated after a maximum of 5 minutes.  if you check the scoreboard at this point you should see you have received some points for processing an unseen document:

 ![scoreboard](images/horus-scoreboard.jpg)

+>Notice the hightlights documents on the scoreboard image - one has an accuracy of 97%, the other has 47%.
+Why is this?
+To identifying problems and improving

+# Understanding what happened during the recognition process